An Explosion of Flavor in Your Mouth

 - Grill meat and veggies about 4 inches from heat source.

-- Make sure grill is clean before cooking.
+- Make sure the grill is clean before cooking.

-- To prevent sticking, brush or spray a light coating of oil on grid.
+- To prevent sticking, brush or spray a light oil coating on the grid.

-Not a lot of prep for this grilled steak and caramelized onions recipe.
-Just be sure to have all the ingredients on hand and ready to go.
+- There's not a lot of prep for this grilled steak and caramelized onions recipe.
+Just be sure to have all the ingredients ready to go.
 Peel and slice the onions and make or defrost the chicken stock.

-Slice steak into 1/4 inch pieces, top with onions and serve.
-Of course a hearty red wine goes great with this meal as well as side dishes like roasted potatoes and grilled veggies.
+- Slice steak into ¼ inch pieces, top with onions, and serve.
+Of course, a hearty red wine goes great with this meal and side dishes like roasted potatoes and grilled veggies.